Ecosystems at Risk: Coral Reefs Study – 4 Days

 Snorkelling: With full use of snorkel gear for the day, you can walk right into the water to explore the magnificent reef system that surrounds the island.
 Just offshore a kaleidoscope of marine life beckons to be discovered: colourful corals, parrot and lionfish, turtles, cuttle fish, rays and giant clams.

 Fish Population Survey and Water Quality Testing: Students also discover reef biodiversity with our marine biologist/naturalist and use the waterproof SWJ Fish ID & tally slates that has them identifying & recording the number of specific indicator species that exist at Fitzroy Island.
-You also learn to measure water quality using a Secchi disk, refractometer and chemical tests.
+You also learn to measure water quality using chemical tests.
 Small World Journeys collects these tallies from each group that visits Fitzroy Island so we can log this data, analyse the results over time, and look for any long term trends.

 Turtle Rehabilitation Centre: During your visit you also visit the island’s Turtle Rehabilitation Centre where a collection of volunteers help save sick and injured sea turtles by looking after them until they are ready to be released back into the ocean.